TKDuff/Rust-Plotting-Tool/Notes.md

 * Need to store recently bin clicked in 'myapp' struct as upon each ctx refresh information does not persist

 Going to test if actually fits between pipes

+For interval, going to make time interval seconds, hour or minutes.
+Must be done in increasing order.

+Looked into using clap, to parse and validate command-line arguments.
+Defines arguments program accepts.
+Whether rquired or optonal